 This infrastructure is based on a number of spectrometers (360-850 MHz) and provides support for analysis of a wide variety of biological samples using NMR-based techniques.
-The infrastructure is a node in the national network SciLife Lab, KAW NMR for Life and the Swedish NMR Centre.
+The infrastructure is a node in the national network SciLife Lab and the Swedish NMR Centre.

 Based on major funding by Wallenberg and Kempe, the NMR platform provides access to modern instruments, perfectly suited for most NMR applications, both in solution and in solid-state.
 During 2020, a 0.7mm ultra-fast MAS probe will be installed on our 850 MHz spectrometer.
 The platform provides service and access to all KBC and Campus groups, as well as training in state-of-the-art NMR methodology.
 In addition, it has an open-access policy for academic/industrial partners at a national/international level.